dawid10353/php-rsync-progressbar/README.md

 # php-rsync-progressbar
-Easy way to make a progress bar for rsync.
+Easy way to make a progress bar for rsync on a PHP site.
 Use it only on localhost or secure server.

 What you need to install it?
 - Linux